 The Meadows Education Center is located on the campus of the Brattleboro Retreat.
 It is a Vermont State Board of Education Approved independent school offering an elementary, middle, and high school curriculum for K-12 students.
 Students receiving care in the Retreat's residential or inpatient programs attend the Meadows Education Center.

 A typical student-teacher ratio at the Meadows Educational Center is one teacher for six students.
 This allows for highly individualized educational support for each student.

-The Meadows Educational Center works closely with each student’s local school and family to provide an integrated educational experience (including IEP services) and prepare each student to return to his/her local school.
-Representatives from our students' home schools, along with parents or guardians, can visit the Meadows Educational Center as needed.
+The Meadows Education Center works closely with each student’s local school and family to provide an integrated educational experience (including IEP services) and prepare each student to return to his/her local school.
+Representatives from our students' home schools, along with parents or guardians, can visit the Meadows Education Center as needed.

 Core courses include math, science, history and English as well as electives in art, physical education, culinary, woodworking, music, and health.
 Extra reading and math help is available within the school's resource room.
 The curriculum meets the educational, clinical and behavioral needs of our students as well as the requirements of Vermont’s educational standards.
 All credits are transferable to the student’s home school.